-11. In addition, when DEFENDANT requires PLAINTIFFS and other CALIFORNIA CLASS Members to engage in additional work, after already clocking out of DEFENDANT's timekeeping system, by logging into DEFENDANT's database, Cerner, and uploading documentation about DEFENDANT's clients.
+- 11. In addition, DEFENDANT required PLAINTIFF and other CALIFORNIA CLASS Members to engage in additional work, after already clocking out of DEFENDANT's timekeeping system, by having to submit resolution reports to DEFENDANT detailing the service calls PLAINTIFF and other CALIFORNIA CLASS Members completed each day.
 These actions resulted in a second reporting for work in a single workday.
 In such a circumstance of a second reporting for work in a single workday, DEFENDANT failed to pay these employees reporting time pay as required by Cal.
 Code Regs., tit.
 8, § 11040.
 Subdivision 5(B) states: "If an employee is required to report for work a second time in any one workday and is furnished less than two (2) hours of work on the second reporting, said employee shall be paid for two (2) hours at the employee's regular rate of pay, which shall not be less than the minimum wage."
 Cal.
 Code Regs., tit.
 8, § 11040, subd.
-5(B).

-- 12. During the CALIFORNIA CLASS PERIOD, PLAINTIFF and other CALIFORNIA CLASS Members are also required from time to time to work in excess of four (4) hours without being provided ten (10) minute rest periods.
-Further, these employees are denied their first rest periods of at least ten (10) minutes for some shifts worked of at least two (2) to four (4) hours from time to time, a first and second rest period of at least ten (10) minutes for some shifts worked of between six (6) and eight (8) hours from time to time, and a first, second and third rest period of at least ten (10) minutes for some shifts worked of ten (10) hours or more from time to time.
-PLAINTIFF and other CALIFORNIA CLASS Members are also not provided with one hour wages in lieu thereof.
-As a result of their rigorous work schedules, PLAINTIFF and other CALIFORNIA CLASS Members are from time to time denied their proper rest periods by DEFENDANT and DEFENDANT's managers. - CALIFORNIA CLASS with complete and accurate wage statements which failed to show, among other things, the correct gross and net wages earned.
-Cal.
-Lab.
-Code § 226 provides that every employer shall furnish each of his or her employees with an accurate itemized wage statement in writing showing, among other things, gross wages earned and all applicable hourly rates in effect during the pay period and the corresponding amount of time worked at each hourly rate.
-Aside, from the violations listed above, DEFENDANT failed to issue to PLAINTIFF an itemized wage statement that lists all the requirements under California Labor Code 226 et seq.
-As a result, DEFENDANT from time to time provided PLAINTIFF and the other members of the CALIFORNIA CLASS with wage statements which violated Cal.
-Lab.
-Code § 226.
+5(B). - 12.
+During the CALIFORNIA CLASS PERIOD, PLAINTIFF and other CALIFORNIA CLASS Members were also required from time to time to work in excess of four (4) hours without being provided ten (10) minute rest periods.
+Further, these employees were denied their first rest periods of at least ten (10) minutes for some shifts worked of at least two (2) to four (4) hours from time to time, a first and second rest period of at least ten (10) minutes for some shifts worked of between six (6) and eight (8) hours from time to time, and a first, second and third rest period of at least ten (10) minutes for some shifts worked of ten (10) hours or more from time to time.
+PLAINTIFF and other CALIFORNIA CLASS Members were also not provided with one hour wages in lieu thereof.
+As a result of their rigorous work schedules, PLAINTIFF and other CALIFORNIA CLASS Members were from time to time denied their proper rest periods by DEFENDANT and DEFENDANT's managers.